 Reading Blue Mountain & Northern, Pennsylvania

 Ride a 1920s-era steam locomotive or diesel train to from the Reading area to Jim Thorpe, Pennsylvania, the heart of the Pocono Mountains.
 The Reading Blue Mountain & Northern railroad runs special fall foliage themed trips with plenty of time to enjoy the charming town of Jim Thorpe.
 Hop aboard another train, the Lehigh Gorge Scenic Railway, to savor the foliage in nearby Lehigh Gorge State Park.

 Check Prices for Doubletree by Hilton in Reading, PA

 This volunteer organization runs a wide range of short train rides year-round, but the best one for leaf-peeping is the October Fall Foliage Excursion along the Nashville and Eastern Railway.
 The museum uses its own stable of 1950s vintage passenger cars and diesel locomotives; book a dome seat for the best views.

-Check Prices for The Germantown Inn in Nashville
+Check Prices for The W Nashville in Nashville, TN

 Napa Valley Wine Train, California

 Fall in the Napa Valley is one of those unexpected sensory delights.
 During harvest season the air carries the aroma of fermenting grapes, and changing leaves on grapevines cover the undulating landscape.
 The Napa Valley Wine Train is a great way to experience it without having to drive.
 The 36-mile trip takes you from the historic town of Napa through the countryside to the village of St. Helena and back.
 Enjoy vineyard views, wine tastings, and an onboard multi-course lunch or dinner in a restored early-1900s Pullman car.
 You also have the option to add on winery tours.

 Check Prices for Archer Hotel in Napa, CA